Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 The problem was, a Ten’gewek needed even more food than a Human, and Ferd in particular was voracious enough that even devouring Tooko’s leftovers wasn’t quite enough to sate him.
 They’d planned on foraging and hunting to extend the food supply, but as Ferd pointed out… that wasn’t an option on Mordor.

-“...Food won’t last long,” he said as he returned from the hold with food for himself and his three fellows.
-“This place too sick for hunting.
+"...Food won’t last long," he said as he returned from the hold with food for himself and his three fellows.
+"This place too sick for hunting.
 No prey, and if there was, wouldn’t be good to eat.
-Box food only.”
+Box food only."

-“Right.”
+"Right."
 Wilde nodded.
-“That puts a pretty hard time limit on things, Pippin.”
+"That puts a pretty hard time limit on things, Pippin."

 With a last duck-nod, Tooko settled in his chair and began pre-flight checks, knowing full well that they had a *lot* of planet to cover and not long to do it… And that the sooner they were finished, the sooner the Hunters would get what was coming to them.

-“I’ll work fast,” he promised.
+"I’ll work fast," he promised.

 There was a *lot* of justice to be handed out.